 2.1 Vaccination under uncertainty

-This study starts from an assumption that people decide whether to get vaccinated under two uncertainties.
-It becomes salient especially when the pandemic is caused by a novel virus such as SARS-CoV-2.
+This study starts from the assumption that individuals decide whether to get vaccinated under two important uncertainties.
+This becomes particularly salient during a pandemic caused by a novel virus such as SARS-CoV-2.

-The first is the uncertainty of infection.
-Epidemiologically, nature of the infection (e.g., basic reproduction number, probability of severe diseases or death) is not clear at the early stages of pandemic.
-Also, it is affected by human behavior, individual medical history, collective capacity of healthcare, or chances of emerging variant virus.
-Those factors form risk perceptions of infectious disease at individual level (as a review, see Ferrer and Klein, 2015).
-Consequently, risk perceptions associated with getting vaccination as a typical health behavior (Brewer et al., 2007).
+The first of these is uncertainty about infection.
+Epidemiologically, the nature of an infection (e.g., basic reproduction number, probability of severe disease or death) is not clear during the early stages of a pandemic.
+This uncertainty is likewise affected by human behavior, individual medical history, collective healthcare facilities, and the chance of virus variants emerging.
+These factors form the risk perceptions of an infectious disease at an individual level (for a review, see Ferrer and Klein, 2015).
+Consequently, risk perceptions affect individuals’ typical health behaviors, such as getting vaccinated (Brewer et al., 2007).

-The second is the uncertainty of vaccines.
-Available vaccines are approved by public authorities with scientific evidence of efficacy and safety.
-When those approved, nonetheless, efficacy against variant virus and safety in longer-term are still uncertain.
-Therefore, how people perceive the uncertainty of vaccines is important to decide vaccination, as the health belief model (HBM) has discussed (Becker, 1974; Carpenter, 2010; Harrison et al., 1992; Janz and Becker, 1984).
-This leads people to use heuristics reducing uncertainty (e.g., public approval, public endorsements) to decide vaccination.
+The second uncertainty is uncertainty about vaccines.
+Available vaccines are approved by public authorities based on scientific evidence of their efficacy and safety.
+Even when a vaccine is approved, however, its efficacy against virus variants and its safety in the longer-term remain uncertain.
+Therefore, how people perceive the uncertainty around vaccines is important when they are deciding whether to get the vaccine, as has been discussed in relation to the health belief model (HBM) (Becker, 1974; Carpenter, 2010; Harrison et al., 1992; Janz and Becker, 1984).
+This leads individuals to use heuristics that reduce uncertainty (e.g., public approval, public endorsements) to help them decide whether to get vaccinated.

-However, the effect of uncertainties is not constant but dependent on individual condition.
-The theory of planned behavior (TPB) discusses general intention and norms to get vaccinated have positive effect on vaccine acceptance (e.g., Gerend and Shepherd, 2012).
-A study in the Netherlands reported that vaccination intention was correlated with trust in government and perceived vulnerability, which varied according with escalating the H1N1 pandemic (van der Weerd et al., 2011).
-Also, safety concern is less and cost/logistics consideration is more associated with vaccination, among people intending to get vaccinated (Gerend et al., 2013) or when vaccines have high availability (Chu and Liu, 2021).
+It should be noted, however, that the effect of uncertainties is not constant but dependent on individual factors.
+The theory of planned behavior (TPB) posits that general intentions/norms to be vaccinated have a positive effect on vaccine acceptance (e.g., Gerend and Shepherd, 2012).
+A study in the Netherlands reported that vaccination intention was correlated with trust in government and perceived vulnerability, which varied with the escalating the H1N1 influenza pandemic (van der Weerd et al., 2011).
+Also, safety concerns are fewer and cost/logistical considerations are more salient among people intending to get vaccinated (Gerend et al., 2013) or when there is high availability of vaccines (Chu and Liu, 2021).

-Given these discussion, we build and examine hypotheses regarding both vaccine/vaccination-specific influences (H1-3) and individual & group influences (H4-7), then discuss their interaction.
-The hypotheses are modified from the original version in the pre-registration< https://osf.io/nqk4m/?view_only=48ee56b0cb3d455aafd721371afe70c9 > as below, to clarify what to be examined and the contribution of this study to the literature.
+Based on the evidence outlined above, we have developed and tested hypotheses regarding both vaccine/vaccination-specific characteristics (H1–3) and individual and group characteristics (H4–7); we have also discussed their interactions.
+The hypotheses have been modified from the original pre-registered version < https://osf.io/nqk4m/?view_only=48ee56b0cb3d455aafd721371afe70c9 >, as described below, to clarify what is to be examined and the contribution of this study to the field.

-2.2 Scientific credibility, heuristics reducing uncertainty, and cost-effectiveness
+2.2 Scientific credibility, heuristics for reducing uncertainty, and cost-effectiveness

-Regarding vaccine/vaccination-specific influences, we predict that people would prefer vaccines with more scientifically credible characteristics (H1), with heuristics reducing scientific uncertainty (H2), and/or with more cost-effective vaccination procedures (H3).
-These hypotheses are induced by integrating previous studies on the COVID-19 vaccination.
+Regarding vaccine/vaccination-specific characteristics, we predicted that people would prefer vaccines with more scientifically credible characteristics (H1), with heuristics reducing scientific uncertainty (H2), and/or with more cost-effective vaccination procedures (H3).
+These hypotheses were formulated by integrating previous studies of COVID-19 vaccination and are as follows.